 Disconnect and Remove Vehicle Battery

-When you are getting ready to store your Power Wheels vehicle for the colder months, you will want to make sure to disconnect and remove the battery from each vehicle.
+When you are getting ready to put your kid's Power Wheels into storage for the colder months, you will want to make sure to disconnect and remove the battery from each vehicle.
 This way, there will be no further draining of the battery while in storage.
 Experts recommend storing the battery in a moderately warmer climate, typically between 55 to 70°F (12.78 to 21.11°C).

 If you don’t remove the battery, you might find that it will not be able to charge.
 Or, the battery won’t hold a charge for very long.
 That last thing you want to do is have a destroyed battery!